Blog Category : DIY, Decor, Escort Cards, Trends, Weddings --- Blogged by : natasha on June 1, 2009 at 5:52 pm

 String = $1.50

 Let’s face it, having a wedding is expensive.
 That is why we at Bridal Party Tees are trying to provide you with resources to cut your cost down.
-Instead of spending hundreds of dollars on stationary, print your own.
+Instead of spending hundreds of dollars on stationery, print your own.
 You will save tons!
 Previously, I posted Swirly Table Numbers, Orange Pop Table Numbers, and Flower Oval Table Numbers.
 Here are the place cards that match these table number patterns.
 Please note that the black borders featured above will not show when printed.
 They are simply to show the borders of the design.
 I created these patterns in Microsoft Word to make it easy to edit.
 Simply download the patterns and type the names and table numbers in the space.
 If you need fonts check out www.dafont.com for great font options.

 Place cards for Flower Oval Template